shrikrishnalolla/CIFAR-10/README.md

 https://www.cs.toronto.edu/~kriz/cifar.html

+Three Blocks have been employed in the classification task.
+Each block has a general form : CONV layers -> Relu -> Batch Normalisation followed by Max Pooling and Dropout.
 To enhance performance, Image Augmentation has been implemented.
 The model achieves 89.92 % Train accuracy and 89.78% Test accuracy.

 The code is written in Python with the help of the popular deep learning framework Keras.